 Some good websites to help your child practise their phonics skills at home are:

 Developing Comprehension Skills

 Individual reading is used throughout the EYFS and Year 1.
 Initially pupils are introduced to picture books and are encouraged to discuss the pictures in order to develop their story telling and language skills.
 The children then begin to read simple sentences linked to their phonics learning.
-Predominately, Oxford Reading Tree texts are used (which are closely matched to their phonics learning) and once the children are confident they move onto reading texts from a range of reading schemes.
+Predominately, Big Cat Phonics texts are used (which are closely matched to their phonics learning) and once the children are confident they move onto reading texts from a range of reading schemes.
 The English co-ordinator and class teacher regularly monitors book band assessments and identifies children who need to be ‘hot list’ readers (daily reading to accelerate progress).